Raviv5050/FGAndroidApp/README.md

 https://youtu.be/L7Bb8yZS0XY

 ## Requirements:

+- Flight Gear simulator is necessary in order to run and play the simulation [(download link)](https://www.flightgear.org/download/).
-- Node.js is necessary in order to run the the project [(download link)](https://nodejs.org/en/).
+- Android Studio is also necessary in order to run the project [(download link)](https://developer.android.com/studio).
+- Of course another option to run our remote is to download the software to your personal mobile device.
-- After installation, run the server and start investigate the anomalies.
+- After installation, run the application, connect to the IP where the flight simulator is running and to the port that the simulator listens, and just start and start flying your plane.

 ## Project structure: